djamiel/jobarouter/README.md

 # React router dom tutorial

-I followd the "React router dom tutorial" fron nedninja until lesson 8.
+I followed the "React router dom tutorial" from nedninja until lesson 8.

 ## What is this react app about?